 Do you rent out the Nature Center and Pavilion for meetings or parties?

 Yes.
 The Nature Center can be rented out for various events such as company/organization meetings, holiday parties, family reunions, birthday parties, bridal and baby showers.
 A full kitchen is available and we can accommodate up to 150 people.
+(Note: Due to the pandemic, we are still limiting the capacity to 30 people.)
 The Pavilion is available for rent May through the end of September.
 For more information and availability, please call 1000 Islands at 920-766-4733.

 How can I become a volunteer?